MozillaFoundation/foundation.mozilla.org/docs/local_development_with_docker.md

 ### Can I use Docker in parallel with the old way of running the foundation site?

 Short answer is yes but:
-- you will have two different databases
+- you will have two different databases.
-- you will have two files to manage your environments variables (`.env` and `.env.docker`),
 - those two environment won't share their dependencies: you will have to maintain and update both of them.